What Happens When a Dog Eats Yeast

 It was late at night and he came over to me with something in his mouth…it was pizza dough.
 He’d somehow managed to get it off the counter in the next room, all without making a damn noise.
-That dough was in a 5 pound glass bowl behind the coffee maker.
-I’m still not quite sure how he managed to get it down so quietly.
+That dough was in a 5 pound glass bowl behind the coffee maker, and I’m still not quite sure how he managed to get it down so quietly.

 By the time I saw it he’d already eaten a lump of dough the size of a few softballs.
 So off to the emergency vet we went…..luckily everything turned out fine, though I still can’t figure out how he managed to get that stupid ball of dough without my knowledge.

 Before that night I had no idea how bad yeast was for dogs.
 Lesson learned indeed.

 Eating Yeast or Bread Dough Can be Life Threatening to Dogs

 If you spend a lot of time baking you’ve probably got some packets of dry yeast in the kitchen.
 It’s used when baking most breads, and it’s extremely dangerous for our pets.